derektypist/project-euler-031/README.md

     1x£1 + 1x50p + 2x20p + 1x5p + 1x2p + 3x1p

 The aim is to find the number of different ways that `n` pence can be made using any number of coins.

 Information at [Project Euler 031](https://projecteuler.net/problem=31)

 **Hint**

 - There are 100 pence in a pound (£1 = 100p)
-- There are coins (in pence) are available: 1, 2, 5, 10, 20, 50, 100, 200
+- There are coins (in pence) that are available: 1, 2, 5, 10, 20, 50, 100, 200
 - How many different ways you can combine these values to make n pence
+- Use the Dynamic Programming Approach

 **Example**